KwonVitalLab/KwonVitalLab.github.io/index.md

 ---
 ---

 Machine Learning for Beha**Vi**or and Heal**T**h **A**na**L**ytics (**ViTAL**) Lab at Emory Biomedical Informatics strives to develop artificial intelligence systems that are inclusive, accessible, fair, and reliable that will effectively improve the healthcare system.
-Our mission is to develop efficient computing and machine learning systems on the network edge using distributed ambient, mobile, and mobile devices to monitor patients' conditions in everyday life.
+Our mission is to develop efficient computing and machine learning systems on the network edge using distributed ambient, mobile, and wearable devices to monitor patients' conditions in everyday life.

 {% include section.html %}